FURK4NGG/esp32-cam_camera/README.md

 > ⚠️ **Advisory for Developers:** If you want to try this project in the future with new generation boards and you want to add new features like using 'DS1302 real time module', you must have 3 unused pins.

 ## 🎉 Run
-1. `Connect the battery to the board`
+1. `Refer to the 'circuit_camera.png' diagram`
-2. `Disconnect the IO0-GND connection(disable programming mode)`
+2. `Let the electricity pass through the switch`
 3. `Press the reset button on the esp32cam`
 4. `You are ready to use your mini camera`